2023 Interstate 95 highway collapse: Fire

 On June 11, 2023, a tanker truck carrying 8,500 USgal of 87-octane gasoline rolled over on an off-ramp while exiting Interstate 95 and exploded.
 Transportation Secretary Michael B. Carroll later stated that the driver had been attempting to navigate a northbound curve and lost control of the vehicle causing it to land on its side and rupture the tank.
 The emergency services were first alerted at 6:20 a.m.
 EDT, with local firefighters arriving around 10 minutes later, although there was initially some confusion about what exactly was on fire.
 The fire produced sufficient heat to weaken the supporting steel girders, causing part of the interstate to collapse about eight minutes before firefighters arrived.
 An hour later, the blaze was reported as under control.

 Video footage of the accident and subsequent fire was posted online and determined to be from a camera at the warehouse of Baldor Specialty Foods, located near Milnor Street in Tacony.
 The video showed the truck leaving the highway and turning on its side while attempting to navigate a curve, before it was engulfed in a large fire.
 Other videos of the resulting fire were filmed by drivers, including one which seems to show the videographer's vehicle and others driving over a "dip" along the road as smoke billows out from underneath both sides of the highway.

 Victim

 Initially, there were no reports of any injuries, but the following day, remains of the truck driver were found.
-He was identified as a 53-year-old father of three named Nathan Moody and had died due to blunt trauma of the head, inhalation and thermal injuries per the Philadelphia Department of Health.
+He was identified as Nathan Moody, a 53-year-old father of three, who had died of blunt head trauma, smoke and fumes inhalation and thermal injuries per the Philadelphia Department of Health.